executablebooks/MyST-Parser/docs/using/intro.md

 You can even inject raw rST into Markdown files! (see [this explanation](syntax/directives/parsing))
 :::

-:::{admonition,seealso} Want to add Jupyter Notebooks to your documentation?
+:::{admonition} Want to add Jupyter Notebooks to your documentation?
+:class: seealso

 See also [MyST-NB](https://myst-nb.readthedocs.io), our complimentary parser and execution engine, for ipynb and text-based notebooks.